tmfreiberg/primes_in_intervals/examples.md

 ```
 ![SegmentLocal](images/NACHLASS3df.png)

-Here's the original: Gauss/Goldschmidt made only a few minor errors!
+Here's the original: Gauss/Goldschmidt were only short by $21$ primes in the end!

 ![SegmentLocal](images/nachlass.jpg)